mklimuk/auth/README.md

-# Husar generator
-Voice announcements generator.
+# Authentication HTTP helpers using JWT